AchimPieters/esp32-homekit-demo/components/wolfssl/include/README.md

 # ./include

-The wolfSSL-related `components/[name]/include` directory should be empty for all components except wolfssl.
+This directory is should be empty for wolfssh.

 See wolfssl for the `config.h` and `user_settings.h` files to publish.

-Files in this directory are renamed with `.bak` suffixes when performing publish-time build checks.